-The OxLEP has helped to secure around £660million of central government and European funding, while creating around 48,000 new jobs between 2011/12 -2017/18, and overseeing a growth programme for Oxfordshire.
-It has membership of the Future Oxfordshire Partnership, along with the other six local authorities and other key strategic partners, giving it a further role in shaping infrastructure investment across the county.
+Enterprise Oxfordshire has helped to secure around £1 billion in funding for long-term benefits to Oxfordshire's businesses and communities, while creating around 6,000 new jobs between 2017 and 2023, and overseeing a growth programme for Oxfordshire.
+It has membership of the Oxfordshire Leaders Joint Committee, along with the other six local authorities and other key strategic partners, giving it a further role in shaping infrastructure investment across the county.